vitorvidaldev/small-projects/AWS/Solutions-Architect/iam.md

 AWS Identity and Access Management (IAM) is a web service for securely controlling access to AWS resources.
 It enables you to create and control services for user authentication or limit access to a certain set of people who use your AWS resources.

+AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
+You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

+Free to use: AWS Identity and Access Management (IAM) and AWS Security Token Service (AWS STS) are features of your AWS account offered at no additional charge.
+You are charged only when you access other AWS services using your IAM users or AWS STS temporary security credentials.

 ## TLDR

 IAM (Identity and Access Management) is a global service, resposible for controlling access to AWS resources.
 It's used to control authentication or to limit access to a set of users.